Chrisa142857/neuro_detour/README.md

 # File explanition

-`trainval.py` is the main function of the 5-fold cross validation classification experiments.
+`trainval.py` is the main function of the multi-fold cross validation classification experiments.

 `datasets.py` contains a general dataset class and the dataloader generator.